Women & Politics Institute

-The Women & Politics Institute (WPI) is a research institute located in the School of Public Affairs at American University, in Washington, D.C.
+The Women & Politics Institute (WPI) is a research institute located in the School of Public Affairs at American University in Washington, D.C.
 Their mission is to close the gender gap in political leadership.
 The institute provides young women with academic and practical training that encourages them to become involved in the political process.
 It facilitates research to enhance the understanding of the challenges women face in the political arena.

 Description

-Founded in 2000 by Karen O'Connor, the institute offers graduate, undergraduate and non-degree certificates in "Women, Policy, and Political Leadership" The WPPL programs offers graduates in-depth theoretical knowledge on women and politics, as well as the opportunity to learn to evaluate current issues with leading practitioners and experts.
+Founded in 2000 by Karen O'Connor, the institute offers graduate, undergraduate, and non-degree certificates in "Women, Policy, and Political Leadership."
+The WPPL programs offer graduates in-depth theoretical knowledge on women and politics, as well as the opportunity to learn to evaluate current issues with leading practitioners and experts.
 Students in the WPPL programs gain research experience, build professional networks, develop their leadership skills, and advance their careers.

 WPI also offers one leadership training program: WeLead.
 The nonpartisan WeLead training program successfully positions young professional women to run for office or lead a political campaign through an intensive series of workshops and seminars.
 It prepares women to seek, obtain, and succeed in political positions in the White House, administrative agencies, congressional offices, campaign consulting firms, and lobbying firms.
-Alumnae of the program occupy the halls of Congress, campaign war rooms, K Street offices, state legislatures, city councils and corporate boardrooms across the country.
+Alumnae of the program occupy the halls of Congress, campaign war rooms, K Street offices, state legislatures, city councils, and corporate boardrooms across the country.

 In collaboration with the Barbara Lee Family Foundation, WPI launched Gender on the Ballot, a new non-partisan project that examines and contextualizes gender dynamics during the 2020 election cycle.
-Through analysis and commentary from scholars, political strategists, and practitioners, the project explores the ways gender shapes political decision making, media coverage, and campaigning.
+Through analysis and commentary from scholars, political strategists, and practitioners, the project explores the ways gender shapes political decision-making, media coverage, and campaigning.

 The institute regularly hosts special events that complement their courses, academic work, and research.
 From networking events to book signings, panel discussions, and film screenings, these events take WPI students out of the classroom and into the most connected city in the world.
 WPI's special events bring together well-known politicians, media personalities, policy experts, diplomats, authors, and academics to discuss the status of women in politics and how to increase women's political involvement.